apache/openwhisk-wskdebug/README.md

     ]
 ```

-Stop the debugger in VS Code to end the debugging session and `wskdebug`.
+After you are done with the debugging, stop the debugger in VS Code to end the debugging session and `wskdebug`.

 This snippets enables browser LiveReloading using `-l`.
 For other reloading options, see [live reloading](#live-reloading).